Dog Neutering and Spaying FAQs

 However, as most dogs usually reach sexual maturity at around 6-7 months old, your pet could get pregnant when they are still puppies themselves!
 As a new dog owner, you’ll have to think about whether you want your dog to breed or not from an early age.
 By neutering your dog, you will help them avoid any unplanned pregnancies.
-It will also make them less susceptible to certain diseases and can also improve their behaviour.
+It will also make them less susceptible to certain diseases and may also improve any behaviours that are sexually-driven.

 Our Purina Pet Care Team are here to answer some of your commonly asked questions about neutering, so you’ll be able to make the best decision for you and your dog.